North–South Line (Singapore): Incidents

 On 3 March 2003, a 23-year-old man lost control of his vehicle along Lentor Avenue, crashed through the fence, and landed on a stretch of track between Yio Chu Kang and Khatib stations.
 The incident forced a train carrying hundreds of commuters to come to a screeching halt, but not before flattening the front of the car.
 The accident disrupted train services for more than three hours and cost SMRT between S$100,000 and $150,000 in damages and lost revenue.

 On 15 December 2011, train services between Bishan and Marina Bay stations were disrupted due to damage sustained on the power rail between City Hall and Dhoby Ghaut.
 Trains along this stretch were stalled and caused a service disruption until 11:40 pm on that day.
 Two days later, a similar problem caused a seven-hour disruption between Ang Mo Kio and Marina Bay.
 According to SMRT, the disruption was caused by damage to the third rail and the trains' collector shoes.
 Seven trains were damaged in this incident.
 These two service disruptions on the North–South line were both related to damaged rail, and became one of the worst disruption since SMRT's inception in 1987.

 On 7 July 2015, train services on the North–South and East–West lines were temporarily disrupted due to massive power trips detected along both lines.
 A cause of the disruption was due to damaged insulators which caused a failure to properly supply power.
 For this disruption that brought inconvenience to 413,000 commuters, LTA imposed a 'record' fine of S$5.4 million on SMRT.

 On 7 October 2017, a 20-hour long disruption started due to flooding in the tunnels between Braddell station and Bishan station due to a faulty drainage system, resulting in disruption of train services between Ang Mo Kio and Marina South Pier stations in both directions for several hours.
 A trackside fire between Raffles Place and Marina Bay stations further exacerbated the disruption.
 Train services between Marina South Pier and Newton resumed at about 9:20 pm on the same day, followed by Newton and Ang Mo Kio at around 2 pm the following day.
-Although no injuries or casualties were reported, SMRT fired a total of eight employees from the maintenance crew, and incurred a S$2 million fine, following the incident.
+Although no injuries or casualties were reported from the incident, SMRT fired a total of eight employees from the maintenance crew and incurred a S$2 million fine.